MAD - LON

 The average price of all round-trip flights from Madrid to London clicked on KAYAK for each day over the last 12 months.

-Your flight ticket price will generally be cheaper if you fly to London on a Wednesday and more expensive on a Monday.
-On your return trip to Madrid, you should consider flying back on a Sunday, and avoid Thursdays for better deals.
+Your flight ticket price will generally be cheaper if you fly to London on a Wednesday and more expensive on a Sunday.
+On your return trip to Madrid, you should consider flying back on a Sunday, and avoid Wednesdays for better deals.

 What is the cheapest month to fly from Madrid to London?